rubrikinc/use-cases/rubrik-sandbox/README.md

   - APIAuthToken - A path to an encrypted file containing the API Authentication Token for the specified Rubrik Cluster.
 Creation of the encrypted file can be handled by running `"<rubrik_api_token>" | Export-CLIXML <path_to_store_token>`
 - GuestCredentials - An array of various credentials used to connect to the guest operating systems being tested.
 There is no limit on the amount of credentials you can configure
   - CredentialName - A unique name to assign to the credential (IE DomainAdministrator)
-  - Credentials - The path to an encrypted file contiaining the desired credentials.
+  - Credentials - The path to an encrypted file containing the desired credentials.
 Creation of these credentials can be handled by running `Get-Credential | Export-CLIXML <path_to_credential_file>`

 #### Application Configuration (apps.config)